vllm-project/aibrix/docs/source/community/community.rst

 ---------------------

 We use the `AIBrix Slack <https://join.slack.com/t/aibrix/shared_invite/zt-2r893y8c7-wdwPxeJLqNWf2SdLlRDYCg>`_ for informal discussions among users and contributors.
-Please join the channels to start your conversation and get help from the community.
+Join the channels to start conversations and get support from the community.

 AiBrix Mailing List
 -------------------

-The official AIBrix mailing list is a Google Group called support@aibrix.ai.
+The official AIBrix mailing list is hosted on Google Groups at `support@aibrix.ai <support@aibrix.ai>`_.